 High-end Canon or Nikon DSLRs, such as a Canon EOS 1DX Mark II or a Nikon D5 are used by professional photographers.

-Why iPhone Photos Look Better than DSLR?
+Why do iPhone Photos Look Better than DSLR?

 iPhone uses a bionic processor.
-It allows for faster capturing and processing of images, better low light autofocus, improved pixel processing, and better noise reduction in images.
+It allows for faster capturing and processing of images, better low-light autofocus, improved pixel processing, and better noise reduction in images.
 That’s why iPhone photos look better than DSLR.